National Museum of Indonesia: Post-independence

-On September 11, 2013, four precious golden artifacts from the 10th-century Eastern Mataram kingdom period was stolen from the museum.
+On September 11, 2013, four precious golden artifacts from the 10th-century Eastern Mataram kingdom period were stolen from the museum.
 The items were first discovered in the ruins of the Jalatunda ancient royal bathing place and in the temples on the slopes of Mount Penanggungan in Mojokerto Regency, East Java.
-The four missing artifacts were a dragon-shaped gold plaque, a scripted crescent-shaped gold plaque and one golden-silver Harihara plaque, as well as a small golden box.
+The four missing artifacts were a dragon-shaped gold plaque, a scripted crescent-shaped gold plaque, and one golden-silver Harihara plaque, as well as a small golden box.
 All the missing items were displayed together in a glass showcase located inside the archaeology gold artifact and treasure room on the second floor of the Gedung Gajah (old wing).

-Currently there are two main buildings in the museum, Gedung A (Gedung Gajah or old wing) in the south, and Gedung B (Gedung Arca or the new wing) in the north.
+Currently, there are two main buildings in the museum, Gedung A (Gedung Gajah or old wing) in the south, and Gedung B (Gedung Arca or the new wing) in the north.
 The third building, Gedung C, is planned as an extension to house and preserve the museum's extensive collection.
 By 2017, the old wing or Gedung Gajah was under major renovation, while Gedung C is under construction.

-During his state visit to Indonesia in March 2020, King Willem-Alexander of the Netherlands returned the kris of Prince Diponegoro to Indonesia, which was received by President Joko Widodo.
-Today considered an Indonesian national hero, Prince Diponegoro of Yogyakarta was the charismatic leader of a mass rebellion against Dutch colonial rule in Central Java, who was defeated and taken prisoner after the conclusion of the Java War in 1830.
+During his state visit to Indonesia in March 2020, King Willem-Alexander of the Netherlands returned the kris of Prince Diponegoro of Yogyakarta to Indonesia, which was received by President Joko Widodo.
+Diponegoro was the charismatic leader of a mass rebellion against Dutch colonial rule in Central Java.
+He was defeated and taken prisoner after the conclusion of the Java War in 1830.
 His kris was long considered lost but was located after being identified by the Dutch National Museum of Ethnology in Leiden.
 The extraordinary gold-inlaid Javanese dagger was previously held as part of the Dutch State Collection and is now part of the collection of the Indonesian National Museum.

+On the night of September 16, 2023, a fire broke out in the Gedung Gajah building, causing the roof and the back walls of the building to collapse.
+Authorities said that at least four rooms in the building, which housed precolonial artifacts, were destroyed, and that the fire was brought under control without injuries within hours.
+The fire led to the museum being closed for renovation until it reopened on 15 October 2024 with an exhibition about the fire.

 Collections

 The museum has a collection of 61,600 prehistoric and anthropological artifacts and 5,000 archeological artifacts from all over Indonesia and Asia.
-The museum collections is among the richest, the most complete, and the best of its kind in Indonesia and one of the finest in Southeast Asia.
+The museum collection is among the richest, the most complete, and the best of its kind in Indonesia and one of the finest in Southeast Asia.